Dervis-Oral/CatchMe/README.md

 Run the game:
 Ensure the textures/ folder (with 26 PNG files) is in the same directory as CatchMe.exe.
 Double-click CatchMe.exe or run:CatchMe.exe
+Press F to full screen as soon as game opens because game designed for full screen not windowed.